julelang/manual/src/runtime/runtime-api.md

 ```jule
 unsafe fn coSpawn(func: *unsafe, args: *unsafe)
 ```
 A low level API function for threads.
 It doesn't provide much abstraction.
 It just creates and detaches a thread using API.
 Reports whether the thread created successfully.
 The created thread is a native-thread.
 The `func` parameter should point to the valid function for operating system thread API.
 The `args` parameter may be nil and should point to the argument data.
+The thread data, should be fit into the threadData struct.
+So, the head fields of the thread data should be matched fields of the threadData.

 ```jule
 fn runeCount(s: str): int